mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/rainbow-brush.rst

 First, select the fill_circle:

 .. image:: /images/brush-tips/Brushtip-Rainbow.png
-    :alt: selecting fill circle for brush tip
+    :alt: Selecting fill circle for brush tip.

 Then, press the :kbd:`F5` key to open the brush editor, and toggle **Hue**.

 .. image:: /images/brush-tips/Brushtip-Rainbow_2.png
-    :alt: toggle hue in the brush parameter
+    :alt: Toggle hue in the brush parameter.

 This should allow you to change the color depending on the pressure.